mrmichaelgallen/Project/readme.md

 ### Other ideas
 * App to help people learn terms
-* Create a database dictionary for tech terms that also can be a flash cards
+* Create a database dictionary for tech terms that also can be a flash cards (using SQLite3 and Python)

 ### Social Justice
 * Apps to help poor manage resources better and get help when needed